 Transamination.
 The reaction is freely reversible with an equilibrium constant close to unity.
 Murray RK, Bender DA, Botham KM, Kennelly PJ, Rodwell VW, Weil PA.
 Harper's Illustrated Biochemistry, 29th ed.
 New York: McGraw-Hill; 2012.

 Aminotransferases exist for all amino acids except threonine and lysine.
 The most common compounds involved as a donor/acceptor pair in transamination reactions are glutamate and α-ketoglutarate (2-oxoglutarate), which participate in reactions with many different aminotransferases.
-Serum aminotransferases AST and ALT have been used ...
+Serum aminotransferases AST and ALT have been used as clinical ...